+EQUIPMENT OPERATOR II (Added 9-1-2025): Performs highly complex (senior-level) equipment operations work.
+Works under limited supervision, with moderate latitude for the use of initiative and independent judgment.

 EQUIPMENT OPERATOR III: Performs advanced (senior-level) equipment operations work.
-Works under minimal supervision, with extensive latitude for the use of initiative and independent judgment.

-EQUIPMENT OPERATOR IV (Added 9-1-2023): Performs highly-advanced (senior-level) equipment operations work.
 Works under minimal supervision, with extensive latitude for the use of initiative and independent judgment.
 Employees at this level may operate the most complex equipment and frequently work on projects that are highly complex and large in scope.